 Book a room or a cabin at the charming Lake Crescent Lodge to experience all of the lake’s many angles.
 Make sure to order a drink at the bar and enjoy the lodge’s sun room, or Adirondack chairs, right on the lake’s shore.
 To really get a taste for the lake’s beauty, rent a canoe, kayak or stand-up paddleboard at the lodge.
 Rentals fill up quickly when the weather’s nice, so for the most solitude, get there when they open at 7 a.m.
 Paddle along the shoreline and look deep into the blue green water.
 You might even spot a nearly century-old car wreck.

 Continue heading west on Hwy.
 101 to the turn off for Sol Duc Valley.
 Start your tour of the Valley with a hike to Sol Duc Falls.
 This beautiful hike takes you 1.6 miles roundtrip through a temperate rainforest to an overlook where you can watch the beautiful falls tumble 50 feet into the slot canyon below.
 In the autumn rainy season and early spring runoff these falls can be spectacular as they boom beneath your feet.

 After exploring, head to the Sol Duc Hot Springs Resort to soak in natural mineral pools ranging from 50-degrees to 104-degrees.
 The resort also offers a restaurant, gift shop and lodging options.

 End: Seattle via the Bainbridge Island Ferry

-From the peninsula, you have two choices to get back to Seattle.
+From the peninsula, you have two choices to get back to the Seattle/Tacoma area.
 Either take the Bainbridge Ferry, possibly cutting off an hour or so of travel time, or drive south through Tacoma.
 The ferry may be faster, and is the more exciting route, but it costs $28.60 per standard car, as well as $8.50 per person.